CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 Clients and servers MUST be placed in different security segments.
 The communication between these segments MUST be controlled at least by a stateful packet filter (firewall).

-It should be noted that any exceptions that allow clients and servers to be placed in a common security segment are governed by the appropriate application and system-specific building blocks.
+It should be noted that any exceptions that allow clients and servers to be positioned in a common security segment are governed by the appropriate application and system-specific building blocks.

 For guest access and for network areas where there is insufficient internal control over the terminals, dedicated security segments MUST be set up.